myroms/roms_test/WC13/RBL4DVAR_IAU/Readme.md

 ```
 ### Configuration and Input Scripts:
 ```
-   build_roms.csh       ROMS GNU make compiling and linking CSH script build_roms.sh        ROMS GNU make compiling and linking BASH script cbuild_roms.csh      ROMS CMake compiling and linking CSH script cbuild_roms.sh       ROMS CMake compiling and linking BASH script job_rbl4dvar.csh     job configuration script roms_wc13_daily.in   ROMS standard input script for WC13, NHIS=48,
+   build_roms.csh         ROMS GNU make compiling and linking CSH script build_roms.sh          ROMS GNU make compiling and linking BASH script cbuild_roms.csh        ROMS CMake compiling and linking CSH script cbuild_roms.sh         ROMS CMake compiling and linking BASH script job_rbl4dvar.csh       job configuration script roms_wc13_20040103.in  ROMS standard input script for WC13, NHIS=4,
-                          daily forward trajectory snapshots roms_wc13_2hours.in  ROMS standard input script for WC13, NHIS=4, two-hours forward trajectory snapshots s4dvar.in            4D-Var standard input script template wc13.h               WC13 header with CPP options
+                            two-hours forward trajectory snapshots s4dvar.in              4D-Var standard input script template wc13.h                 WC13 header with CPP options
 ```

 ### How to Run this Application:

 You need to take the following steps:

-- We need to run the model application for a long period
+- We must run the model application for a long time
   to compute meaningful circulation statistics,
   like mean and standard deviations for all prognostic state
   variables (**zeta**, **u**, **v**, **T**, and **S**).
 The standard deviations
   are written to NetCDF files and are read by the **4D-Var**
   algorithm to convert modeled error correlations to error
   covariances.
-The error covariance matrix, **D**, is very large
+The error covariance matrix, **D**, is large
-  and not well known.
+  and unknown.
 It is modeled as the solution of a
-  diffusion equation as in Weaver and Courtier (2001).
+  diffusion equation, as shown by Weaver and Courtier (2001).

   - In this application, we need standard deviations for
     initial conditions, surface forcing (**ADJUST_WSTRESS** and